-A celebrated author with a writing career spanning over 25 years, Sandy Keigh’s writing encompasses a diverse range, from detailed technical manuals to fictional novels—fiction being her passion.
+A celebrated author with a writing career spanning more than 25 years, Sandy Keigh writes across a wide range of genres—from detailed technical manuals to fictional novels, with fiction being her true passion.

-Her books are often sparked by real-life events woven into stories incorporating loving friendships, dysfunctional families, and contemptuous relationships, creating a uniquely immersive reading experience.
+Her books are often inspired by real-life events, woven into stories of loving friendships, dysfunctional families, and contemptuous relationships, creating a richly immersive reading experience.

-Although Sandy’s stories present life challenges, she approaches the topics utilizing humor, kindness, discord, and remorse, aiming toward resilience, resolution, and hope for the protagonist.
+While Sandy’s stories explore life’s challenges, she approaches them with humor, kindness, discord, and remorse—always aiming toward resilience, resolution, and hope for her protagonists.

-Away from her literary pursuits and professional endeavors, Sandy embraces her love for golf and languages.
-She delights in the challenge of the greens, and when she’s not golfing, she’s likely practicing her French and Papiamento, which she speaks with an awkwardness rivaling her golf swing.
+Away from writing, Sandy embraces her love of golf and languages.
+She enjoys the challenge of the greens, and when she’s not golfing, she’s likely practicing her French and Papiamento—both of which she speaks with an awkwardness rivaling her golf swing.

 Do bad guys ever finish last?''